fflowio/mobile_game/README.md

 List<String> _set3 = [];
 ```

-6.2 Set logic
+## 6.2 Initial set logic

-Add a new cardCanGoInSet() method near the categoryMatch() and selectCard() methods.

 The images we're using come in sets of 4, so a set in the game will have a maximum size of 4.

-6.2.1 Can you add a card to a set?

 Let's start with the basics: if the set size is 0, the new card can go in it.
 If it's 4, the new
 card can't.
 If it has 1,2, or 3 cards, you need some more logic, which you'll add soon.
 For now,
 just add a debug statement.

+Add a new cardCanGoInSet() method near the selectCard() method, that works out whether a set is
+full or empty:

 ```
 bool cardCanGoInSet(String cardName, List<String> set) {